decretist/Dissertation/Chapter4/chapter4.md

-Interpretation" (1999), conflates the words "deformation" and "performance", and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext". [@samuels_deformance_1999] The paratext is different from the original text, but defined by the deformances through which it was generated from it, and can be analyzed for otherwise unavailable insights into the original text.
+Interpretation" (1999), conflates the words "deformation" and "performance", and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext".[@samuels_deformance_1999] The paratext is different from the original text, but defined by the deformances through which it was generated from it and can be analyzed for otherwise unavailable insights into the original text.

-The methodology for producing the text samples used in this project involves multiple stages of deformance.
+The method for producing the text samples used in this project involves multiple stages of deformance.
 Starting with Friedberg's 1879 edition of Gratian's *Decretum* as the text, Winroth's appendix, which compactly encodes first-recension variants with respect to